aarbanas/Print-n-Go/README.md

 # Print-n-Go
-Android app for printing documents.
+Student project created for Android based smartphones.
-This app allows you to send your file to copy shop.
-You can list all available copy shops in city of Rijeka, and calculate price for wanted document.
+Application allows users to search for all copy shops from Google map or from list in city of Rijeka, Croatia.
+They can send document to wanted copy shop with all selected features (type of copy) and get notification when paper is ready.